 In this way one has evident notions of a monomorphism and epimorphisms of chain complexes.
-In fact the chain complexes of R-modules form an abelian category and thus these notions have a general categorical meaning, but it turns out they are equivalent to the much more concrete naive conditions: $\eta$ is a monomorphism iff each $\eta_n$ is injective and is an epimorphism iff each $\eta_n$ is surjective.
+In fact the chain complexes of R-modules form an abelian category and thus these notions have a general categorical meaning, but it turns out they are equivalent to the more concrete naive conditions: η is a monomorphism if and only if each η_n is injective and is an epiomorphism if and only if each η_n is surjective.

-In particular it makes sense to consider a short exact sequence of chain complexes:
+In particular we may consider a short exact sequence of chain complexes:

-$$0 \longrightarrow A{\bullet} \longrightarrow B{\bullet} \longrightarrow C{\bullet}.$$
+$0 \longrightarrow A{\bullet} \longrightarrow B{\bullet} \longrightarrow C{\bullet} \longrightarrow 0.$